hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 In the [Tenant Onboarding with External IAM](./tenant-onboarding-ext-iam.md) tutorial, we learned how [Keycloak](/docs/concepts/glossary#keycloak-service) helps with user access and how it works together with the agent.
 To set things up, the admin has to provision the required resources.
-However, relying on the admin for onboarding operation can be restrictive for some use cases.
+However, relying on the admin for onboarding operations can be restrictive for some use cases.
 For example, some tenants might want to onboard on a self-service agent instance without admin intervention.

 By leveraging Keycloak for a self-service agent instance, users can self-register or link to other [Identity Providers (IDPs)](/docs/concepts/glossary#idp) to register an account.
-Once the account is registered, users can use it to set up their own wallet.
+Once the account is registered, users can use it to set up their wallets.
-This tutorial will dive into the steps to facilitate this scenario where [administrator](/docs/concepts/glossary#administrator) intervention is not needed.
+This tutorial will investigate the steps to facilitate this scenario where [administrator](/docs/concepts/glossary#administrator) intervention is unnecessary.

 ## Roles

-In sef-service tenant management with external IAM, there is only 1 role:
+In self-service tenant management with external IAM, there is only one role:

 1. [Tenant](/docs/concepts/glossary#tenant)

 ## Prerequisites

-1. Keycloak up and running
+1. Keycloak is up and running.
 2. Keycloak is configured as follows
    1. A realm called `my-realm` is created
    2. A client called `prism-agent` under `my-realm` with __authorization__ feature is created.
 (See [create client instruction](https://www.keycloak.org/docs/latest/authorization_services/index.html#_resource_server_create_client))
-   3. Make sure the `prism-agent` client has __direct access grants__ enabled to simplify login process for this tutorial
+   3. Make sure the `prism-agent` client has __direct access grants__ enabled to simplify the login process for this tutorial.
    4. Make sure to [allow user self-registration](https://www.keycloak.org/docs/latest/server_admin/index.html#con-user-registration_server_administration_guide).
 3. PRISM Agent up and running
 4. PRISM Agent is configured with the following environment variables: